Gisele de Oliveira

 Gisele Lima de Oliveira (born 1 August 1980 in Porto Alegre, Rio Grande do Sul) is a Brazilian triple jumper.

 Career

+In the NCAA, de Oliveira was a five-time All-American representing the Clemson Tigers track and field team.

 She finished eighth in the 2008 World Athletics Final, and also competed at the 2008 Olympic Games without reaching the final.

 Personal bests

 Her personal best jump is 14.28 metres, achieved in April 2008 in São Paulo.
 She also has 6.66 metres in the long jump, achieved in May 2008 in Cochabamba.